 The Sahara Calls

-Wondering how far Shearman’s international reach is?
+Wondering how far the firm’s international reach is?
 Keep looking.
 The firm’s activity stretches all the way to Africa.
-Shearman’s pro bono work in Africa continues to be the centerpiece of its global efforts.
-Shearman has offered an externship in Tanzania at the Office of the Prosecutor at the International Criminal Tribunal for Rwanda since 2000.
+Shearman & Sterling’s pro bono work in Africa continues to be the centerpiece of its global efforts.
+It has offered an externship in Tanzania at the Office of the Prosecutor at the International Criminal Tribunal for Rwanda since 2000.
 Firm attorneys also dedicate pro bono hours to various African causes, ranging from human rights to assistance for children whose parents are dying from HIV/AIDS to microfinance.

 News & Awards

 Shearman & Sterling is acting as legal advisor to Intercontinental Exchange in its agreement to acquire Ellie Mae, a portfolio company of Thoma Bravo.
 The transaction values Ellie Mae at approximately $11 billion.